 Research has clearly demonstrated that as the price of cigarettes increases, consumption decreases.
-For each 10 percent price increase, it is estimated that consumption drops by about 7 percent for youth and 3 to 5 percent for adults.2 Increasing taxes on tobacco products other than cigarettes is also important as while rates of cigarette smoking are declining, rates of cigar smoking, and smokeless tobacco use are stagnant or increasing.
+For each 10% price increase, it is estimated that consumption drops by about 7% for youth and 3 to 5% for adults.
+Increasing taxes on tobacco products other than cigarettes is also important as while rates of cigarette smoking are declining, rates of cigar smoking, and smokeless tobacco use are stagnant or increasing.
 In a number of states, rates of cigar smoking among youth exceed rates of cigarette smoking.

 Prior to “State of Tobacco Control 2015” report, the American Lung Association assigned grades to states based on the level of a state’s cigarette tax only.
 However, starting with “State of Tobacco Control 2015,” taxes on tobacco products other than cigarettes were incorporated into the grading system.
 The grading system also was switched to a points-based system, with the level of state’s cigarette tax worth up to 30 possible points and taxes on other tobacco products worth up to 10 possible points, for a total of 40 points available in the grading category.

 The 30 points for the level of a state’s cigarette tax will continue to be based on the average (mean) of all state taxes as the midpoint, or the lowest “C.” The average cigarette tax was chosen because it is often seen as an indication of where states are in their cigarette taxing policies.
 The average state excise tax on January 1, 2021 was $1.88 per pack.
 The range of state excise taxes ($0.17 to $4.50 per pack) is divided into quintiles, and a state is assigned six points for attaining each quintile.

 The score earned for the level of a state’s cigarette tax is broken down as follows:

 $3.76 and up